Samsung DVE45T3400W Dryer Relay Replacement Guide

 Visual Inspection of the Control Board

-The first step in diagnosing a bad relay on your DVE45T3400W is to visually inspect the control board for obvious damage.
+The first step in diagnosing a bad relay on your DVE45T3400W is to visually inspect the control board for any obvious damage.
 Before you begin, ensure the dryer is disconnected from electrical power at the circuit breaker.

-- Swollen or bulging relay body indicating internal arcing and gas buildup
+- Swollen or bulging relay body indicating internal arcing and gas buildup.

-- Black or brown discoloration on the relay casing
+- Black or brown discoloration on the relay casing.

-- Burnt or melted plastic around the relay terminals
+- Burnt or melted plastic around the relay terminals.

-- White or green corrosion on relay contact pins
+- White or green corrosion on relay contact pins.

-- Cracked or split relay housing
+- Cracked or split relay housing.

 Relay Location on the Control Board